roma-glushko/roma-glushko.github.io/content/thoughts/buy-opensource-build/index.md

 After running an instance of Matomo for some time you will discover that you also need to upgrade it to **bring security, quality and feature updates on**.
 Not to mention all possible **troubleshooting** exercises if things go south.
 That's the maintenance routine at its worst and all of that is on you and your team.
 This is probably the reason why the majority of open source projects try to provide their cloud versions like [k6's cloud](https://k6.io/docs/cloud/), a hosted platform based on their open source load testing tool.

-Additionally, when it comes to open source projects that you need to extend like [Adobe Magento](https://github.com/magento/magento2) or [Meta's PyTorch](https://github.com/pytorch/pytorch), **your team needs to have a relevant experience** or **spend some time to gain some** to be effective.
+Additionally, when it comes to open source projects that you need to extend like [Adobe Magento](https://github.com/magento/magento2) or [Meta's PyTorch](https://github.com/pytorch/pytorch), **your team needs to have relevant experience** or **spend some time to gain some** to be effective.

-The great thing about open source projects is that they **have already designed for you**, so you are not starting from scratch.
+The great thing about open source projects is that they **have already been designed for you**, so you are not starting from scratch.
 Sometimes it took top talents in the industry to design such projects that otherwise would not be feasible to hire to build a proprietary solution like that for every company that needed it.
 For example, [Kubernetes](https://github.com/kubernetes/kubernetes), an open source container deployment and orchestration platform, stemmed from Google's extensive experience of running complex systems in production reliably at the gigantic scale.

 Furthermore, a popular open source projects are already used by many companies, so they should be **battle-tested reasonably well**.

-**The ecosystem of extensions and tools** around the project could further reduce amount of work you need to do yourself, but it comes **at expense of configuring and maintaining that setup**.
+**The ecosystem of extensions and tools** around the project could further reduce the amount of work you need to do yourself, but it comes **at the expense of configuring and maintaining that setup**.
 Kubernetes, for instance, has hundreds of projects both under the [CNCF's umbrella](https://landscape.cncf.io/) and from random contributors that solve a range of problems, bridge functionality gaps and limitations of vanilla Kubernetes.

 **Robust vibrant community behind the project** will make sure the project is getting better in terms of new features, bug fixes and integrations while you are doing your business (although be sure to contribute back to the projects you have found vital).

 **Hiring people could be much easier** if you are using well-known projects and tooling.
 Try to find someone who could do machine learning in Haskell.
 Brr.

 Finally, just like the buy strategy, open source could serve as **a basis for your core business and help you to start and move really fast**.
-Further on, you could collect the needed background to replace it by an in-house solution being confident you know what you need from it.
+Further on, you could collect the needed background to replace it with an in-house solution being confident you know what you need from it.

 <aside class="admonition note">
     <p class="admonition-title">Takeaway</p>
     <p class="admonition-body">
-    Go with open source solutions if you have all needed competency to utilize them, and they have a potential to serve you a long time down the road.
+    Go with open source solutions if you have all needed competency to utilize them, and they have the potential to serve you a long time down the road.
     </p>
 </aside>